Data-ScienceHub/MLcommons/README.md

 * `fig2.png`: Weekly COVID-19 Cases by Age Group.

-* `singularity.def`: Used to perform COVID-19 forecasting using TFT-pytorch.

 ### Runtime

 Currently on Rivanna with batch size 64, each epoch with